tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 Core Contributors (CCs) are empowered to make on-the-ground decisions about the project, and [elect the Tari Council][CouncilElection].

+To become a Core Contributor, you must be active in the community and consistently contributing with high quality.
+Over time, you demonstrate your trustworthiness and, at the discretion of the team, are nominated to a CC position with specific responsibilities.
+After a review of the evidence, you may then be inducted into the Core Contributors.

+There is no automatic path, where you contribute X amount of work in Y time, or check enough boxes to 'win' Core Contributor status.
+Rather, it is given at the discretion and in trust by those who have earned that trust before you.
+Some guidelines are given in this document to help team members judge readiness, but the judgment is ultimately up to the current CCs whether to admit a new member.

 ## Motivation

 Tari is for everyone.
 It is a community project.
 To better distribute the work of the project, improve governance,